 Uncovering a striking piece of smooth, worn sea glass is like finding a treasure buried in the sand.
-Lita Sea Glass Jewelry is located in a quite, seaside community on the south coast of Massachusetts.
-It’s rocky shores present the perfect environment for sea glass to form.
+Lita Sea Glass Jewelry is located in a quiet, seaside community on the south coast of Massachusetts.
+Its rocky shores present the perfect environment for sea glass to form.
 A large portion of our jewelry is made from sea glass we find ourselves!
 To make up the rest of our collection we purchase from professional sea glass collectors, many of whom we have been working with for over a decade.

 After collecting the sea glass, we put the pieces into a bowl of spring water and add a touch of coconut oil.
 We then place the bowl in the sunlight and add raw crystals to the spring water bath.
 The crystals promote positive energy and healing while the sunlight casts beautiful shimmers of colors as it reflects the sea glass in the water.
 The warmth of the sun energizes and purifies the sea glass and the coconut oil brings out the natural color and luster of the glass.
 After the spring water bath, each piece is placed on a towel to dry in the sun.

-Each piece of sea glass now gets sorted by color, shape and origin, and organized into containers.
+Each piece of sea glass now gets sorted by color, shape, and origin, and organized into containers.
 Sorting by color is a tedious process.
-The shape and thickness of each piece of glass, can change it’s color, presenting a variety of shades and hues.
+The shape and thickness of each piece of glass can change its color, presenting a variety of shades and hues.

 THE PERFECT PAIR

-In a perfect world, or should I say, a perfect ocean, the sea would spit out matching pairs of sea glass that are perfectly smooth, tear drop shapes.
+In a perfect world, or should I say a perfect ocean, the sea would spit out matching pairs of sea glass that are perfectly smooth tear-drop shapes.
 Oh, if only it were that easy!
 Working with sea glass is truly a labor of love.
-Please keep in mind we do not alter the sea glass or it’s shape in any way.
-Each piece is a one of a kind treasure.
+Please keep in mind we do not alter the sea glass or its shape in any way.
+Each piece is a one-of-a-kind treasure.

-After all the sea glass is collected, cleaned, sorted and paired, the design process begins!
-Using the art of color theory, balance, and an understanding of the way our eyes perceive color, is what makes Lita Sea Glass Jewelry just as comfortable and durable as it is beautiful.
+After all the sea glass is collected, cleaned, sorted, and paired the design process begins!
+Using the art of color theory, balance, and an understanding of the way our eyes perceive color is what makes Lita Sea Glass Jewelry just as comfortable and durable as it is beautiful.

 making the jewelry